120 or 240 Liter Trash Bin? How to Find the Right Size

 4 people, biweekly 240 L 240 L Standard setup

 This table applies to Central European separation systems with separate collection of organic waste, paper, and packaging.
-Where residual waste and packaging are disposed of together (parts of Germany without the Yellow Bag), you usually need one size larger.
+Where residual waste and packaging are disposed of together (parts of Germany without the Yellow Sack), you usually need one size larger.

 Volume, emptying cycle, and waste separation in interaction